djotaku/adventofcode/2022/Day_05/README.md

 ## Part 1

+Answer: TWSGQHNHL
 ## Part 2

 ## Commentary / Approach to the Problem
 ### Part 1
+Because we're stacking crates, and they end up on top, I think this is a good opportunity for using a deque.

+Decided not to try and parse the initial state.
+I'll just start off with it already set up.
 ### Part 2
 ## What I Learned